eugenia1984/english/glossary.md

 - **in her position**: to connect someone's qualities to their job/ role.
 When Tom talks about `great traits for someone in her position`, he means that Maria's qualities are perfect for the responsibilities and tasks she has as a team lead.

+- **immediate action**: refers to steps that must be taken right away to address a pressing issue or problem.
+For example: `When the server crashed, the team took immediate action to restore functionality.` -> This means the team acted as fast as they could to restore the server's functionality.

 - **immediately**: means without delay or right away.
 It's used to emphasize the urgency or the need to do something at once.
 For example: ``This issue has to be fixed immediately`` -> do it right away without delay.

 - **in real time**: refers to something happening immediately as events occur, without delay.
 It is often used in the context of monitoring, communication, or data processing.
 For example: `The system updates the dashboard in real time, so you can see changes instantly.` -> Meaning the dashboard changes immediately after the updates are applied.